Skip to the main content.

 Emily, however, argued that the spurious lien statute did not apply to notices of lis pendens.
 She contended that these notices were essential in ensuring the protection of her rights and that their removal as spurious liens would be unjust.
 The Court of Appeals disagreed with her argument, ruling that a notice of lis pendens can indeed be considered a spurious document if it is found to be forged, groundless, or patently invalid.

-notice of lis pendens
+Notice of lis pendens

 In their analysis, the Court of Appeals clarified the purpose of a notice of lis pendens, emphasizing that it serves as an alert to third parties that litigation is pending and should not be mistaken for a lien.
 They further discussed the spurious lien statute, which aims to prevent the filing of frivolous or baseless claims that could harm the reputation or property interests of individuals.